Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Stage 0.
 The cancer is noninvasive.
 Cancer cells are found only in the ducts (ductal carcinoma in situ).

-Stage I. The tumor is 2 cm or less in diameter.
-It has invaded the surrounding breast tissue, but has not spread to the underarm lymph nodes.
+Stage I. The tumor is 2 cm (about 3/4 of an inch) or less in diameter.
+It has invaded the surrounding breast tissue, and tiny amounts of cancer cells may be found in the underarm lymph nodes.

 Breast cancer begins in breast tissues.
 There are two main types of breast cancer, ductal carcinoma and lobular carcinoma.

 Gynecologic cancers can include endometrial, ovarian and cervical among others.
 Some of these cancers are difficult to detect.

 There are two types of lung cancer, small cell and non-small cell.
 Smoking is the leading cause of lung cancer.

 Urologic cancers can occur in any organ of the urologic system, including the kidneys, testicles and prostate.
 Each type of cancer has different symptoms and treatments.